 Charis Loke is a junior at Brown University, United States concentrating in Biochemistry and Molecular Biology.
 She’s interested in interdisciplinary connections between fields like art, science, and technology, having dabbled in everything from medieval history to programming to comparative literature, as well as studying at the neighbouring Rhode Island School of Design.
 She illustrates regularly for the College Hill Independent newspaper, and worked on game art and design for Virion, a web game about immunology in which you play as a virus evading the body’s defence mechanisms.
 Charis believes in the need for science communication, journalism, and storytelling, and is excited by the possibilities that the Scientific Malaysian platform brings in those areas.

-Marketing & Publicity Team
+Outreach & Publicity Team

-Tan Boon Chin (Marketing/Publicity)
+Dr Tan Boon Chin (Outreach/Publicity)

-Tan Boon Chin did his BSc in Biotechnology in Universiti Putra Malaysia (UPM).
-He is currently pursuing his PhD in Plant Biotechnology at the University of Nottingham Malaysia Campus.
+Dr Tan Boon Chin did his BSc in Biotechnology in Universiti Putra Malaysia (UPM).
+He obtained his PhD in Plant Biotechnology at the University of Nottingham Malaysia Campus.
 His current research is in the areas of plant tissue culture and proteomics.
 He has also worked in Advanced Agriecological Research Sdn.
 Bhd.
 (AAR) as an assistant research officer, focusing on palm oil research/production.
 He believes that the Scientific Malaysian project can serve as a good platform to connect all Malaysian scientists across the world, enabling them to share and discuss their research and opinion as well as opening up opportunities for research collaborations.
 He hopes that the members of Scientific Malaysian will benefit from this initiative and continue to give their support to drive this project forward.